zopefoundation/zope.wfmc/README.txt

     ...         if doc:
     ...             print 'Previous draft:'
     ...             print doc
-    ...             print 'Changed we need to make:'
+    ...             print 'Changes we need to make:'
     ...             for change in process.workflowRelevantData.tech_changes:
     ...                 print change
     ...         else: